dwayn/aws-management-suite/README.md

 ----

 #### `ams host edit`
 Edit a host's details in the database, particularly useful for editing the hostname which does not get overwritten on discovery passes.
+Also provides the option --configure-hostname which will ssh to the host and set the system hostname to the hostname that you have configured

 Required arguments: --instance